From Peaks to Plains

 - Close to 320,000 kilometres of Routable Roads including city roads, rural roads, and 3 levels of Logging Roads (Industrial, Resource and Winter Access Roads)

-- Close to 30,000 kilometres of non-routable roads including Old Logging Roads, Unclassified Roads, Alleyways, Leased and Private Roads and more
+- 90,000+ kilometres of non-routable roads including Old Logging Roads, Unclassified Roads, Alleyways, Leased and Private Roads and more.

-- Over 10,000 kilometres of Multi-use Trails for hikers, mountain bikers, horseback riders, cross-country skiers and more
+- 15,000+ kilometres of Trails for hikers, mountain bikers, horseback riders, cross-country skiers, plus 2,500+ kilometres of the Trans Canada Trail

 - Over 13,500 kilometres of Paddling Routes